dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/building_your_form.md

 For example, if some questions in your form should be skipped unless the implementation cost is over $1 million, you could hide those fields until the respondent indicates their implementation cost.
 Let's walk through that example below.

-To start adding rules, select the field you wish to hide, and press the &ldquo;Add a rule&rdquo; button in the left pane.
+To start adding rules, select the field you wish to hide, and press the "Add a rule" button in the left pane.

 ![Adding a rule to a field.](../images/formbuilder_9.png)

-Under &ldquo;Only show this field if&hellip;&rdquo; select the appropriate options.
+Under "Only show this field if&hellip;" select the appropriate options.
 In this example, we want to show this question only if the cost is more than $1 million.

 ![Setting conditions for a rule.](../images/formbuilder_10.png)

-Once you have set up your rule, you will see the label &ldquo;Hidden until rules are met&rdquo; next to the field in the preview pane.
+Once you have set up your rule, you will see the label "Hidden until rules are met" next to the field in the preview pane.
 When the respondent fills out the form, they won't see this field unless they meet the rule.

 ![What a respondent sees when filling out a form with rules.](../images/formbuilder_11.gif)